Missing information?

 Freda M. (Skillern) Watts (mother)

-Margaret J. Watts (sister)
+Margaret J. Watts (twin sister)

 Freda M. Watts (sister)